fbpx

 Arrive in Hanoi at about 5 am and transfer to your hotel.
 Once you’ve dropped off your bags and freshened up, embark on a walking tour of Vietnam’s charming capital.
 Explore the 36 streets of Hanoi’s Old Quarter – locally known as this because of each street originally selling a specific type of product.
 Continue to the Dong Xuan Market and Hoan Kiem Lake, making sure you check out the unique architecture along the way.
 Hanoi has a French provincial feel left over from colonial times, but it also has a Buddhist influence and striking modern buildings.
 The rest of the day is yours to explore Hanoi as you please.
 In the evening, why not get your group together and head out to a bustling night market for some local fare.
 Sitting on plastic stools and eating on the roadside is a rite of passage in Vietnam.

 Today, visit The Intrepid Foundation partner Vun Art – a local organisation empowering people with disabilities in Vietnam by providing job training and employment opportunities.
 See how they produce tote bags and art pieces from the discarded silk that comes from Van Phuc Silk Village.
 Vun Art also aims to reduce climate impact by reusing these scraps and in the process, keeping traditional art alive.
 After, travel to Pu Luong – one of the most beautiful sites in rural Vietnam with expansive rice paddy fields surrounded by the national park.
 When you arrive at your homestay accommodation, you’ll have rooms boasting views of the rice fields.
 Have a quick lunch then head out for a trek in the middle of this natural paradise.
 You’ll see the water wheel in the village, locals working in the fields, and visit a few local tribes, learning about their culture and customs firsthand.
-After, maybe take a refreshing swim in the onsite swimming pool, watch the sunset over the terraced fields or wander the grounds on your own.
+After, simply relax, watch the sunset over the terraced fields or wander the grounds on your own.

 Day 22 - Hanoi